[FIX] Cannot Connect to the Docker Daemon at ‘unix:///var/run/docker.sock’

 7. Reinstall Docker

-2. Ensuring the Docker daemon is running is important because it serves as the core of Docker, managing containers.
-Starting the dockerd service re-establishes the connection between the Docker client and daemon, fixing issues caused by the service being inactive or stopping unexpectedly.
+2. Because the Docker daemon controls all containers and images, making sure it is running restores the connection between the Docker client and daemon, which can fix errors caused by the service being stopped or inactive.

 ABOUT THE AUTHOR